She wasn’t what you would call beautiful. She was just a red-haired

 three bedrooms, dinette, kitchen, three bathrooms, and a sprawling

-you could hear him clear his throat, or change position on the bed.
+quiet you could hear him clear his throat, or change position

 I couldn’t keep my eyes off her legs and